 I think they're involved in knife crime

-It can be extremely worrying to think that your child, family member or friend is involved in something as dangerous as knife crime.
+It can be extremely worrying to think that your child, family member or friend is involved in something as dangerous as gang, knife or gun crime.

 Maybe they're not carrying a weapon themselves but are associated with people who are.
 The natural reaction is to panic - but this won't resolve the situation and could push them away.

 The consequences of taking no action, though, could be extremely serious for your child or someone else.
 You must do something about it.